ecliptik/doomsday/README.md

 ```

 Update the command line options to meet the game type, port etc. See the [Doomsday Multiplayer Server](http://wiki.dengine.net/w/Multiplayer_server) for additional options and configuration.

+## Known Issues

+- Running the container without any arguments will not work, even if they're in the Dockerfile `CMD` statement.
+Workaround is to pass them in `docker run`
+- Ctrl-C to stop the container will not work, and the running container must be killed with `docker rm -f`